Commonwealth Consolidated Acts

 (a) the persons who are authorised or required to conduct screening;

-(aa) things that must not pass through a screening point;
+(aa) the persons or things that must not pass through a screening point;

 (b) the things to be detected by screening;